Drug Rehab Savannah & Alcohol Rehab Savannah, GA

 Table of contents

-Savannah Drug & Alcohol Rehab, Detox & Treatment Resources
+Savannah Drug & Alcohol Rehab and Addiction Treatment Centers

 If ever a city conjured up a picture post card image of a truly Southern city, it would be Savannah, Georgia.
 Situated on the Atlantic coast of the state, Savannah is famous for its historic buildings and architecture, fountains, carriage rides and diverse culture.
 Savannah has a unique art scene, variety of restaurants and local beaches that attract many visitors every year.
 Known also for its culture of stories and folk tales, Savannah is steeped in rich storytelling, which keeps this legendary city alive in the hearts of everyone who resides or visits here.